goreleaser/goreleaser-action/README.md

 ### Upload artifacts

-For some events like pull request or schedule you might want to store the artifacts somewhere for testing purpose.
+For some events like pull request or schedule you might want to store the artifacts somewhere for testing purposes.
 You can do that with the [actions/upload-artifact](https://github.com/actions/upload-artifact) action:

 ```yaml
       -